 The main contraindication to the digital rectal exam is if a patient is immunocompromised, which runs the risk of introducing infection in these patients and can be potentially life-threatening.

 As an aside, the fecal occult blood test (FOBT) has no role in the evaluation of acute gastrointestinal bleeding.
 The test has low specificity, and reasons for false positive include medications, digital manipulation, diet and more.
-The FOBT can be used in annual colon cancer screening, as recommended by the Multidisciplinary Taskforce.
+The FOBT can be used in annual colon cancer screening, as recommended by the an interprofessional Taskforce.
 A positive test may also confirm the need for endoscopic evaluation in a patient with chronic anemia.
 However, patients with unexplained iron deficiency anemia should already be considered for endoscopy regardless of the outcome from FOBT.

 It is advisable to have a healthcare team member supervise and assist, in particular when performing a digital rectal exam on a member of the opposite gender.
 In such a setting, the assistant should be the same gender as the patient.